 2018 CYCLING WEEKLY AWARDS: NOMINATIONS ARE NOW CLOSED

-Our judging panel will be getting together in the next few weeks to select shortlists for all categories, including the three we have asked you to nominate candidates for: Club of the Year in association with Santini, Best Charitable Initiative in association with Sports Tours International and Local Hero Award in association with Freewheel.
+Our judging panel have met, and the shortlists will be announced on Thursday 18th October, including the three we have asked you to nominate candidates for: Club of the Year in association with Santini, Best Charitable Initiative in association with Sports Tours International and Local Hero Award in association with Freewheel.

 The judging panel consists of Brian Cookson (former UCI President), Dame Sarah Storey (Britain’s most successful Paralympian), Frank Slevin (British Cycling’s independent Chair) and Simon Richardson (Editor of Cycling Weekly magazine).